yahyoha/task3/README.md

 **Grafana** is an open-source platform for data visualization and monitoring.
 It provides a powerful and flexible way to create, explore, and share dashboards and metrics with a wide range of data sources.

  ## Requirements
   CloudBilling Tool assume that the Hetzner Data format should be formatted.
-To validate the data it should pass the following script [].
+To validate the data it should pass the following script 'hetzner_fix_data.py'.Please check this file for further instructions.

 ## Installation